agoldst/litdata-vagrant/README.md

 All commands starting with _vagrant_ should be given on the command line (i.e. the _black box_ in Windows).
 If the command `vagrant` fails, please add the path to the directory with `vagrant.exe` to the  PATH environment variable.

-This installation has been tested with Oracle VirtualBox, version 4.3.8 on a Windows 7/64 host; and Vagrant 1.5.4.
-Note that this is NOT the current version of VirtualBox.
+This installation has been tested with Oracle VirtualBox, version 4.3.8 and with 4.3.12 on a Windows 7/64 host; and Vagrant 1.5.4.
 There is a major issue with synchronized folders in Virtual Box 4.3.10; see  [here](http://stackoverflow.com/questions/22717428/vagrant-error-failed-to-mount-folders-in-linux-guest) and [here](https://github.com/mitchellh/vagrant/issues/3341); __do not use this version__.
-I will update this file when 4.3.11. is out and hopefully debugged. .

-* Install [Oracle Virtual Box](https://www.virtualbox.org/wiki/Download_Old_Builds_4_3). __Use version 4.3.8__, not the current version 4.3.10.
+* Install [Oracle Virtual Box](https://www.virtualbox.org/wiki/Downloads).
+Do not use version 4.3.10!
 * Install [Vagrant](http://www.vagrantup.com/downloads.html); best install it into folder `D:\vagrant` or `C:\vagrant` to avoid the `HashiCorp`-super-folder.
 * Optional: If you want to create snapshots of your virtual machine, install the plugin: `vagrant plugin install vagrant-vbox-snapshot`.
 * Install Virtual Box Guest Additions: `vagrant plugin install vagrant-vbguest`; this step is tricky, please consult [vbguest](https://github.com/dotless-de/vagrant-vbguest) in case of errors.
 If everything fails, install the guest additions manually.